lblod/delta-producer-publication-graph-maintainer/README.md

 * `queuePollInterval`: the queue is polled every minute by default.
 * `reportingFilesGraph`: If a specific graph is needed for the reports (e.g. healing) add URI here.
 * `publisherUri (default: "http://data.lblod.info/services/loket-producer")`: URI underneath which delta files will be saved.
-* `deltaPath`: The path where the delta messages arrive
 * `filesPath`: The path where the files are served
 * `loginPath`: The login path
 * `key (default: '')`: The login key